mohamedayman7/pdsnd_github/README.md

 - washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
 Note: This does not include the 'Gender' or 'Birth Year' data.
+Note: The datasets used for this script contain bike share data for the first six months of 2017.
+Some data wrangling has been performed by Udacity's staff before being provided to the students of DAND.

 ### Built with
 Python 3.6.6 - The language used to develop this.